themeadery/freyr/README.md

 WantedBy=multi-user.target
 ```

-My next move will be to upgrade to a BME680 sensor that includes pressure data so I don't have to poll an API for it.
-The next upgrade after that would be to put another Pi Zero 2 W/W outside with a BME680 in a white 3D printed "Stevenson screen" enclosure.

 I realize this is turning more into a glorified weather station app, but that's where my interests have led me!

 #### TODO